return ✕︎

 The Presidential Hackathon in Taiwan is a prime example of this unique model, blending public sector support with civil society innovation.
 Since its inception in 2018, this annual event has drawn thousands of social innovators and public servants, as well as teams from numerous countries, all collaborating to enhance Taiwan's ⿻ infrastructure.
 Each year, five outstanding teams are honored with a presidential commitment to support their initiatives in the upcoming fiscal year — elevating successful local-scale experiments to the level of national infrastructure projects.

 A key feature of the Presidential Hackathon is its use of quadratic voting for public participation in selecting the top 20 teams.
-This elevates the event beyond a mere competition, transforming it into a powerful coalition-building platform for civil society leadership.
+This elevates the event beyond mere competition, transforming it into a powerful coalition-building platform for civil society leadership.
 For instance, environmental groups focused on monitoring water and air pollution saw their contributions gain national prominence through the Civil IoT project — backed by a significant investment of USD $160 million — showcasing how the Taiwan model effectively amplifies the impact and reach of grassroots initiatives.

 Lessons from the past